 - To create awareness in the international communities about the challenges and the transformations happening in global urbanization;

-- To help developing a new urban agenda to achieve the sustainable development goals (SDGs).
+- To help to develop a new urban agenda to achieve the sustainable development goals (SDGs).

 Why do we need resilient cities?
 The impacts of climate change and human-made disasters